jeffet/commpaper/Queries.md

 15. Next let's right click on **queryByCurrentState** and enter the number **1** as the only argument.

 Take a look at the logs again.
 Only one document is returned again but this time it's for the asset that we just issued.
-This is becuase the currentState value of **1** indicates those assets that have been issued but not yet bought.
+This is because the currentState value of **1** indicates those assets that have been issued but not yet bought.

 ### Recap of querying